Servant Leadership

 accelerating team development

-This leadership style requires Chapter Leads to demonstrate characteristics such as empathy, listening, stewardship.
+This leadership style requires leaders to demonstrate characteristics such as empathy, listening, and stewardship.
 Your leadership and guidance should focus on others developing ideas for themselves and growing their craft within the chapter.

-The following topics all sit broadly under the umbrella of these characteristcs and how a Chapter Lead can better help their chapter.
-Ultimately these are all about empowering teams.
-They are not in any order of importance and there is of course, plenty of cross over between these topics and those found on the other pages of this site, they shouldn’t be viewed in isolation.
-If there are other topics that aren’t covered please don’t hesitate to get in touch so I can build out those too.
+The following topics all sit broadly under the umbrella of empowering teams and how leaders can better help those that report into them.
+They are not in any order of importance, and there is, of course, plenty of crossover between these topics and those found elsewhere on this site; they shouldn’t be viewed in isolation.
+If there are other topics that you would like to see discussed, please don’t hesitate to get in touch.

 listening Mindset